ibnsultan/print.css/README.md

    * Specific styles for printing, including page background and margins, with box-shadow settings for screen display.
    * Classes for different page sizes (A4, A3, A5) and their landscape orientations.
    * Media queries to adjust styles specifically for print, ensuring a clean print output without screen-specific styles.
-   * `.page-break` class to enforce page breaks where necessary during printing.

 This CSS package is ideal for developers needing to create print-ready web pages with precise control over layout, spacing, typography, and print-specific configurations.